 The electoral strategies devised by political parties to win elections by reflecting citizens' interests have always been a challenging topic in the literature on political economy.
 Regarding the decision-making period in the administrative bodies of political parties, particularly during elections, the primary target is to find the best strategy to capture voters' attention towards the policy platform.
 One of the well-known theoretical explanations for this process is "median voter theorem", which corresponds to policy-making decisions regarding the preferences of the voter in the middle of a ranking of voters within a single dimension.
-This theorem proposes that, to succeed, a candidate should align him/herself as close as possible to the median voter's preferences.1
+This theorem proposes that, to succeed, a candidate should align him/herself as close as possible to the median voter's preferences.

 Although this theorem has certain technical weaknesses, it outlines the process of decision-making within political parties in quite a reasonable way.
 On the other hand, there are political parties whose discourses and practices in the political arena cannot be solely explained by median voter analysis.
 The "gate keeping model" in the literature is the most well-grounded theoretical extension to provide an account of the non-median status quo in certain cases.
-More specifically, the theory holds that gatekeepers pursue a strategy of "closing the gates" to the demands of median voters to sustain the status quo.2 political economy literature is that the power to manipulate public expenditure provides leverage to the incumbent political party to influence the attitudes of the electorate.
-Accordingly, parties in the opposition face distinct obstacles to attract voters in so far as they lack the economic and financial resources of the state at their disposal.
-In other words, incumbents may use their legislative or executive power to direct the type and amount of public expenditure in ways that give them an electoral advantage.3
+More specifically, the theory holds that gatekeepers pursue a strategy of "closing the gates" to the demands of median voters to sustain the status quo.

 In addition to the median voter theorem and the gate-keeping model, researchers in the field have long sought to apply political economy approaches to make sense of the broader economic underpinnings of the political system, including the electoral process.
-A key conventional wisdom that emerges in the
+A key conventional wisdom that emerges in the political economy literature is that the power to manipulate public expenditure provides leverage to the incumbent political party to influence the attitudes of the electorate.
+Accordingly, parties in the opposition face distinct obstacles to attract voters in so far as they lack the economic and financial resources of the state at their disposal.
+In other words, incumbents may use their legislative or executive power to direct the type and amount of public expenditure in ways that give them an electoral advantage.

 This chapter discusses the political economy of elections, focusing particularly on the utilization of public expenditures as an "electoral strategy" in the Turkish case.
-The strategies of governing parties in Turkey, including the current incumbent Justice and Development Party (Adalet ve Kalkımma Partisi, AKP) during elections are assessed in relation to three specific pillars: public expenditure in health and education, local government spending and regional development policies, and government support for agriculture.
+The strategies of governing parties in Turkey, including the current incumbent Justice and Development Party (Adalet ve Kalkınma Partisi, AKP) during elections are assessed in relation to three specific pillars: public expenditure in health and education, local government spending and regional development policies, and government support for agriculture.